 Scheduling an Appointment

-A hospice or at-home euthanasia appointment can be scheduled a few days to weeks in advance, and emergency appointments are also available with an emergency fee of $150.
-On weekends that Dr. Hall is not on-call, at-home euthanasia calls are covered by Dr. Dennis Thibeault at Green Valley Veterinary Services using a very similar procedure to the one adopted by CVVS.
+A hospice or at-home euthanasia appointment can be scheduled a few days to weeks in advance, and emergency appointments may also available with an emergency fee of $150.
+On weekends that Dr. Hall is not on-call, at-home euthanasia calls are covered by Green Valley Veterinary Services using a very similar procedure to the one adopted by CVVS.
 Please contact us with any questions or concerns.

 ♥ ♥ Waiting at the Rainbow Bridge ♥ ♥